cubesatlab/cubedos/README.md

     $ cd Projects/CubedOS
     $ git pull

-I recommend doing this regularly to ensure you have the latest stuff.
+I recommend doing this regularly to ensure you have the latest version of the system.

-Building our current code base is complicated by the fact that we are using a custom tool, XDR2OS3, to generate the module API code.
-So it is necessary to first build XDR2OS3.
-Proceed as
+Building our current code base is complicated by the fact that we are using a custom tool, Merc, to generate the module API code.
+Merc is stored in a separate repository.
+Thus it is necessary to first update Merc using commands such as:

-follows:
+    $ cd Projects/Merc
+    $ git pull

+To build Merc proceed as follows:

 1. Start IntelliJ IDEA by executing the command: `idea &`

-2. If it doesn't load automatically, load the project XDR2OS3 in `~/Projects/CubedOS/XDR2OS3` (select the name of the folder).
+2. If it doesn't load automatically, load the project Merc in `~/Projects/Merc` (select the name of the folder).

 3. From the menus do "Build -> Build Project."
 This will fail, but that is expected.

-4. In the terminal change to the `CubedOS/XDR2OS3` folder and the run the command `bin/build-parser.sh`.
+4. In the terminal change to the `Merc` folder and the run the command `bin/build-parser.sh`.

 5. Back in IntelliJ again do "Build -> Build Project" and it should succeed.
 It is necessary to attempt a build first to stimulate IntelliJ to download the ANTLR library needed by the project.
 Only then will the build-parser script actually work.
 Yes, this is a horrible hack and, yes, it could be better.
 We just haven't gotten around to fixing it.

-6. In IntelliJ do "Build -> Build Artifacts -> XDR2OS3:jar -> Build" to build the executable jar file.
+6. In IntelliJ do "Build -> Build Artifacts -> Merc:jar -> Build" to build the executable jar file.

 7. Close IntelliJ.
-You only need to do this once each time the XDR2OS3 code base is updated (and you'll most likely be able to skip step #3 except for the rare case when we change which version of ANTLR we're using).
+You only need to do this once each time the Merc code base is updated (and you'll most likely be able to skip step #3 except for the rare case when we change which version of ANTLR we're using).
 Ultimately this process can be simplified by using an Ant build script (under construction).

-Now you need to use the XDR2OS3 tool to build the API packages for the CubedOS core modules.
+Now you need to use the Merc tool to build the API packages for the CubedOS core modules.
 Actually, at the moment, there is only one module to worry about.
-In the terminal change to the `CubedOS/src/MXDR` folder and run the command: `XDR2OS3 tick_generator.mxdr`.
+In the terminal change to the `CubedOS/src/MXDR` folder and run the command: `Merc tick_generator.mxdr`.
 This should use the jar file you previously created to generate the files `cubedos-tick_generator-api.ads` and `cubedos-tick_generator-api.adb` in the same folder.